cataclym/KaikiBot/README.md

 **What's this?**

-Easy, small, straightforward.
-A bot that responds to ANY "I am X" messages with "Hello, X" And some more...
+A bot with fun utility and dadbot responses, and more!

 ## Features
 * Commands